🖼

 Developer machines often carry history setups that keep being updated but rarely get a new setup state.
 They can sometimes deviate from staging and production environments.
 Catching the resulting differences in production is something that could be prevented.

-If your team has designers and UX people, it could be of great value to review code changes by approving visual updates.
+If your team has designers and UX people, reviewing code changes by approving visual updates could be of great value.
 Lost Pixel enables the review process by providing a screenshot of the version before and after the code change.
 This makes it super easy to understand what impact the change will have.

 In bigger engineering teams, it is impossible to know and remember each change to the UI introduced by each developer.
 With good visual regression tests, developers stop worrying about what they might have broken on the other end of the application.